Code Prediction by Feeding Trees to Transformers: Our work: Transformer-based Models

 \DFS presents the tree nodes in a pre-determined order, but still does not retain detailed structural relationship between nodes.
 For example, consider the sequence of nodes 26 - 28 in \figref{fig:exampleast}.
-This would be represented as ["NameLoad", "string", "attr"], the three nodes appearing consecutively in DFS order.
-Looking at the AST, we can see that the relations between ("NameLoad" \& "string", and "string" \& "attr") are actually quite different: "NameLoad" is one node up from "string", while "string" is two nodes up and one node down from "attr".
-This path-based relation between the nodes provides richer information about the actual structure of the tree.
+This would be represented as [``NameLoad'', ``string'', ``attr''], the three nodes appearing consecutively in DFS order.
+Looking at the AST, we can see that the relations between (``NameLoad'' \& ``string'', and ``string'' \& ``attr'') are actually quite different: ``NameLoad'' is one node up from ``string'', while ``string'' is two nodes up and one node down from ``attr''.

-Can we communicate even more tree structure beyond DFS?
-As we report in Section~\ref{sec:evaluation}, we also experimented with conveying additional tree structure beyond what is implicit in DFS, but it did not have a significant effect on the MRR of leaf tokens.